Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

 TODO: Image Stack connector

-The RED Brick can control up to eight Bricks through the stack connectors.
+The RED Brick can control up to eight other Bricks through the stack connectors.
 Additionally up to two Master Extensions can be used with the RED Brick.
-Currently only the RS485 Extension all versions of the Ethernet Extension are supported.
+Currently only the :ref:`RS485 Extension <rs485_extension>` all versions of the :ref:`Ethernet Extension <ethernet_extension>` are supported.
+In a stack each Extension can only be present one time, such that two RS485 or two Ethernet Extension can't be used.

-The WIFI Extension is currently not supported.
+The :ref:`WIFI Extension <wifi_extension>` is currently not supported.
 We recommend to use a USB WIFI dongle to add WIFI connectivity to the RED Brick.

 The Ethernet Extension shows up as a normal Ethernet interface in the underlying Linux system.

-A Step-Down Power Supply can be put below the RED Brick and can power the whole stack.
+A :ref:`Step-Down Power Supply <step_down_power_supply>` can be put below the RED Brick and can power the whole stack.

 GPIO Header